anshuljain21120/Exports-and-configs/Windows/Working with WSL/README.md

-# Windows/Windows Subsystem for Linux
+# Windows/Windows Subsystem for Linux [How to Install]

 Windows Subsystem for Linux (WSL) is a feature of Windows that allows developers to run a Linux environment without the need for a separate virtual machine or dual booting.
 There are two versions of WSL: WSL 1 and WSL 2(Latest).
 This article will guide you on steps to install **WSL2 only**.